 The Havana Brown is a healthy and low-maintenance breed.
 Their short, glossy coat will benefit from a once or twice a week grooming session which also provides a great opportunity for you to bond with your cat.
 You can even give the coat extra shine by using a chamois.

 The extra-large ears require some attention to ensure they are kept clean.
 If they appear dirty wipe the ears out gently with a cotton ball or soft damp cloth soaked in a 50-50 vinegar and warm water solution.
 Cotton swabs should be avoided as they have been known to damage the ears’ delicate interior.

-If you have a Havana Brown cat in your life, please share your experiences below.
+Have you ever met a Havana Brown cat?
+Please share your experiences in the comments below.